lambda-alpha-labs/.github/profile/README.md

 Lambda Alpha Labs builds trust infrastructure for AI-native software engineering.

-Our flagship product is **Graphenium**, the local trust and verification layer for AI-generated code changes.
+Our flagship product is **Graphenium**, the trust and verification layer for AI-generated code changes.
 Graphenium maps real codebases so coding agents can plan changes, inspect blast radius, and verify edits before they land.

 ## Graphenium